jejjohnson/research_journal/docs/thesis/appendix/kernels/hsic.md

 ### Kernel Trick

-So now, we have only had a linear dot-similarity between the samples.
+So now, we have only had a linear dot-similarity in the sample space of $\mathcal{X}$ and $\mathcal{Y}$.
+This is good but we can easily extend this to a non-linear transformation where we add an additional function $\psi$ for each of the kernel functions.

 $$\langle C_{\mathbf{xx^\top }}, C_{\mathbf{yy^\top}}\rangle_{\mathcal{F}}
 =